Godhanded/Fund_Me-web3/README.md

     - Chain link was very important we needed a way for users to type the amount the want to rais in USD for an easier user experience, but the contract works with wei or e^18. so we usd chainlink data feeds to always convert the entered amount in USD to its equivalent value in Matic Wei see [contract code](https://github.com/Godhanded/Fund_Me-web3/blob/main/contracts/fundMeFactory.sol#L57) , [front end call](https://github.com/Godhanded/Fund_Me-web3/blob/main/public/main.js#L34)

 - ### **Polygon Mumbai Testnet**
-    - The three smart contracts where deployed and verified on the Polygon Mumbai Testnet see [Contract here](https://mumbai.polygonscan.com/address/0x9A45928dfD2c612137F0EC5E2164A9284534113d#code)
+    - The three smart contracts where deployed and verified on the Polygon Mumbai Testnet. see [Contract here](https://mumbai.polygonscan.com/address/0x9A45928dfD2c612137F0EC5E2164A9284534113d#code)

+    - Donations are made by sending Matic to the Contract address generated for the user for their project.